Roger-random/Sawppy_Rover/docs/SGVHAK Rover Software.md

 with correct center position for each of four steering servos.

-NOTE: SGVHAK rover software menu has a "Steering Trim" menu item, but that is specific to RoboClaw controller used by SGVHAK rover and does nothing for Sawppy rover.
+NOTE: SGVHAK rover software menu has a "Steering Trim" menu item, but that is specific to RoboClaw controller used by SGVHAK rover and does not apply to Sawppy rover.

-# Copy Rover Chassis Configuration File
+# Overwrite Rover Chassis Configuration File

-Once our config_sawppy.json has been properly updated for a specific rover, copy it over ```config_roverchassis.json``` to replace default SGVHAK rover configuration with configuration for our build of Sawppy.
+Once our ```config_sawppy.json``` has been properly updated, copy it over ```config_roverchassis.json``` to overwrite SGVHAK rover configuration with Sawppy configuration.

 # Start Flask